 Amsterdam throws itself into the spirit of Christmas in great style.
-There is no main Christmas market, but many of the city’s squares transform into Christmas markets packed with stalls selling food, mulled wine and seasonal gifts.
+There is no main Amsterdam Christmas market, but many of the city’s squares transform into Christmas markets packed with stalls selling food, mulled wine and seasonal gifts.

-Christmas in Amsterdam starts early in Holland as the Dutch day for gift-giving isn't Christmas day, it's the 5th December.
+Christmas in Amsterdam starts early as the Dutch day for gift-giving isn't Christmas day, it's the 5th December.
 Sinterklaas (St Nicholas), brings children their presents on the 5th of December, which is the eve of St Nicholas's day.

 Stop to take a selfie with one of the life-sized statues of the Night Watch as you browse the stalls around this atmospheric market.

 There are lots of restaurants and bars around the square, so it’s a good place to end a day of Christmas shopping and start your evening.

-Every year the Ice Village sets up on this square in the Museum Quarter from the 20th – 30th of December.
+Every year the Ice Village sets up on this square in the Museum Quarter.
 Over 50 local and international stalls await you, selling gifts, food and drink.